tf-tarn/avr/README.txt

 blink/             just blink an LED oled/              small program that can display text and graphics on
                    an OLED display
-pcb-devboard/      a small dev/breakout board for the ATtiny412,
+pcb-devboard-412/  a small dev/breakout board for the ATtiny412,
-                   implemented in kicad, with JLCPCB part numbers for PCBA pps/               an exercise in using timer interrupts
+                   implemented in kicad, with JLCPCB part numbers for PCBA pcb-devboard-416/  a pair of small dev/breakout boards for the ATtiny416, implemented in kicad, with JLCPCB part numbers for PCBA pps/               an exercise in using timer interrupts